Vocal cord dysfunction: Behavioral approaches

-Speech-language pathologists provide behavioral treatment of VCD.
+Speech-language pathologists provide behavioral treatment for VCD.
 Speech therapy usually involves educating the client on the nature of the problem, what happens when symptoms are present, and then comparing this to what happens during normal breathing and phonation.
 Intervention goals target teaching a client breathing and relaxation exercises so that they can control their throat muscles and keep the airway open, allowing air to flow in and out.

 Breathing techniques can be taught to reduce tension in the throat, neck, and upper body and bring attention to the flow of air during respiration.
 Diaphragm support during breathing decreases muscle tension in the larynx.
 These techniques are meant to move awareness away from the act of breathing in and focus on the auditory feedback provided by the air moving in and out.

 Other techniques can involve breathing through a straw and panting, which widens the opening of the throat by activating the Posterior cricoarytenoid (PCA) muscle.
 Endoscopic feedback can also be used to show a patient what is happening when they are doing simple tasks such as taking a deep breath or speaking on an inspiration.
-This provides the client with visual information so that they can actually see what behaviours help to open the throat and what behaviors constrict the throat.
+This provides the client with visual information so that they can actually see what behaviors help to open the throat and what behaviors constrict the throat.
 Respiratory muscle strength training, a form of increased resistance training using a hand-held breathing device has also been reported to alleviate symptoms.

 Speech therapy has been found to eliminate up to 90% of ER visits in patients with VCD.

 Medical approaches

 Medical often works in conjunction with behavioral approaches.
 A pulmonary or ENT (otolaryngologist) specialist will screen for and address any potential underlying pathology that may be associated with VCD.
 Managing GERD has also been found to relieve laryngospasm, a spasm of the vocal cords that makes breathing and speaking difficult.

 Non-invasive positive pressure ventilation can be used if a patient's vocal cords adduct (close) during exhalation.
 Mild sedatives have also been employed to reduce anxiety as well as reduce acute symptoms of VCD.
 Benzodiazepines are an example of one such treatment, though they have been linked to a risk of suppression of the respiratory drive.
 While Ketamine, a dissociative anesthetic, does not suppress respiratory drive, it has been thought to be associated with laryngospasms.

 For more severe VCD cases, physicians may inject botulinum toxin into the vocal (thyroarytenoid) muscles to weaken or decrease muscle tension.
-Nebulized Lignocaine can also been used in acute cases and helium-oxygen inhalation given by face mask has been used in cases of respiratory distress.
+Nebulized Lignocaine can also been used in acute cases and helium-oxygen inhalation given by a face mask has been used in cases of respiratory distress.